 This is a short Bible verse but Oh so sweet…

-We walk also means: to make one’s way, progress; to make due use of opportunities, to live, to regulate one’s life, to conduct one’s self, to pass one’s life, to follow, be occupied with.
+We walk also means: to make one’s way, progress; make due use of opportunities, live, regulate one’s life, conduct one’s self, pass one’s life, follow, and be occupied with.

 Faith also means: assurance, belief, fidelity

 - Make our way through life by faith

 - Make progress by faith